Kakamotobi/Learned/Web Development/Design-Patterns.md

   - Inheriting via prototype creates a flat prototype chain, making it easier to share functionality between objects.
 #### Prototype in JavaScript
 - JavaScript supports prototypal inheritance.
+- JavaScript objects have an internal property: prototype.
+  - It is a reference to another object that contains properties and methods shared by all instances of the object.
+  - When a constructor function is invoked, the new instance inherits the properties and methods of the constructor function.
 #### Example
 ```js
 const human = {